TakeProperties#

 The names of the properties to extract.

-A unique identifier for the current computation, used to match dependencies.
+A unique identifier for the current computation, ensuring that dependencies are correctly matched.
 Defaults to an empty tuple.

 Returns#